 Choose crops that are well-suited to the dry season conditions.
 Drought-resistant crops like millet, sorghum, and cowpeas tend to thrive in these periods.
 Plan your planting calendar strategically, taking into account the timing of the dry season.
-Early planting before the dry season fully sets in can help your crops establish strong roots and better withstand the water scarcity.
+Early planting before the dry season fully sets in can help your crops establish strong roots and better withstand water scarcity.

-Prior to planting, prepare your soil by incorporating organic matter and mulching to improve its water retention capacity.
+Before planting, prepare your soil by incorporating organic matter and mulching to improve its water retention capacity.
 Conduct soil tests to determine nutrient levels and apply the appropriate fertilizers to ensure healthy crop growth.
 Healthy soil contributes significantly to crop resilience during the dry season.

 Start planting early to take advantage of the initial moisture in the soil.
 Additionally, practice crop rotation to maintain soil fertility and combat pests and diseases.